 Cambridgeshire Historic Churches Trust

-The Trust was founded in 1983 and since then has offered over £2,000,000 in interest free loans and over £500,000 in grants for works of repair and improvements to places of worship across Cambridgeshire.
+The Trust was founded in 1983 and since then has offered well over £2,000,000 in interest free loans and over £550,000 in grants for works of repair and improvements to places of worship across Cambridgeshire.
 Trustees continue to give priority to making loans (currently up to a maximum of £20,000), as these help congregations to embark on a project with the confidence that they can manage the cash flow – and once work starts, donations often increase.
 Like other trusts, our grants (currently to a maximum of £3000) are paid on completion of the project.

 The care of places of worship falls squarely on the local community and especially its active members.
 They carry the burden of continuous maintenance and the raising of huge funds for repair.
 The Trust helps them with grants and loans and advice.
-We also offer funding towards improvements that enable the building to be more widely used in the 21st century, to projects that provide toilets and serveries, better heating and modern wiring.
+We also offer funding towards improvements that enable these buildings to be more widely used in the 21st century, to projects that provide toilets and serveries, better heating and modern wiring.
 We also reserve £3000 each year for grants towards the repair and conservation of memorials and monuments, including those in the churchyard.
 We do not offer support for churchyard walls, redecoration or liturgical reordering, or towards exploratory work or reports.

 Please join us!